nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 .. image:: images/grid_space_3.PNG
    :width: 75%

-2. Mean distance of KNN points to P
+2. Mean distance of nearest points of S to P
 -------------
 With D defined, we proceed to calculate the mean distance from point P to structure S across a set of K nearest points.
 To achieve this, we introduce μ, the mean of minimal distances, where K represents the count of nearest points.
 For that we can define: